data-forge/data-forge-ts/README.md

 The JavaScript data transformation and analysis toolkit inspired by Pandas and LINQ.

-Implemented in TypeScript, use in JavaScript and TypeScript.
+Implemented in TypeScript, used in JavaScript or TypeScript.

 Why not do your data wrangling, analysis and visualization entirely in JavaScript?
 To support my effort please buy or help promote my book
 [Data Wrangling with JavaScript](http://bit.ly/2t2cJu2).